e-paj/SQL-Project/SQLite_Exercises_Notes/Notes.md

 - Using the same databases, make a comment line and comment block.
 - Make an alias for selected field names in a table.
 - Use the ORDER BY clause to order our results in a specific manner.
+  - If we want to know how many NULL there are, use the ORDER BY (ascending order).
 - Using LIMIT if we are not interested in seeing all the results.
 Or only wants to see specific number of results.

 September 09, 2021: